clibuilder/clibuilder/README.md

 })
 ```

-If you invoke a command expecting an `config`,
+If you invoke a command expecting a `config`,
 the config will be loaded.
 Each command defines their own config.